Scalable Reactive Atomistic Dynamics with GAIA: Methods

 \subsection{GAIA-Bench}

-GAIA-Bench comprises four benchmark tasks: mol2mol, bulk, slab, and mol2surf, with reference data obtained from DFT calculations.
-The same DFT parameters and conditions as in Titan25 were applied.
-In the following section, we elaborate on the implementation details of GAIA-Bench.
+GAIA-Bench comprises four benchmark tasks---mol2mol, bulk, slab, and mol2surf---with reference data obtained from DFT calculations.
+We used the same DFT parameters and conditions as in Titan25.
+In this subsection, we describe the implementation details of GAIA-Bench.

 \bmhead{Structure perturbation} For force evaluations, perturbed configurations were generated by applying randomized displacements to the same structures used for energy comparisons in each benchmark.
 Each perturbed structure was obtained through multiple trial displacements, with only those meeting the acceptance criteria retained.
 At each trial, atoms were randomly displaced by 0.01--0.20\,\AA\, (0.01--0.1\,\AA\, for mol2mol) along directions biased by local neighbor vectors, with small random angular deviations added to the displacement directions.
 If the target force distribution was not sufficiently sampled after 10 iterations, and the maximum atomic force remained below 1.2 times the target, the upper displacement bound was gradually increased by 1\% per step until a maximum of 1.0\,\AA\, was reached.
 Perturbed structures were accepted only if at least 30\% (20\% for mol2mol) of atoms had forces within the target range, while the maximum force remained below 1.2 times the target.
-For mol2mol, target forces of 0.1, 1.0, 3.0, and 5.0~eV/\,\AA\, were considered, whereas bulk and slab employed targets of 3.0, 5.0, and 7.0~eV/\,\AA\,.
-A total of 3,024, 4,713, 870, and 80,424 configurations were generated for force calculation in mol2mol, bulk, surf and mol2surf, each.
+For mol2mol, target forces of 0.1, 1.0, 3.0, and 5.0~eV/\,\AA\, were considered, whereas bulk and slab employed targets of 3.0, 5.0, and 7.0~eV/\,\AA.
+A total of 3,024, 4,713, 870, and 80,424 configurations were generated for force calculations in mol2mol, bulk, slab, and mol2surf, respectively.
 The axis-wise force MAE values were then evaluated against the DFT forces, with the analysis performed for each group as defined within the individual benchmark tasks.

 \bmhead{mol2mol} The molecular interactions of a set of nine molecules were investigated: 1,2,4-trimethylbenzene, 1,2-ethanediol, 1-butanol, 1-propanol, 2-butanol, 1,4-dioxane, nitroethane, propylamine, and water, consisting solely of C, H, N, and O. Structural information for these molecules was retrieved from PubChem~\cite{KCCG25}.
 The near-equilibrium structures of molecular pairs, including self-pairs, were identified using the QCG scheme with the GFN2-xTB method~\cite{SPPH22}.
 From those near-equilibrium structures, one molecule was rotated around a random axis to generate 30 distinct orientations, sampling diverse molecular interactions.
 From each rotated molecular pair, the interatomic vector connecting the closest atoms between the two molecules was determined and used as the reference axis.
 Along this axis, the intermolecular separation was scaled from 0.5 to 3.5 times the original distance.
 The resulting 22,650 configurations were classified into 81 distinct groups based on the molecular components of the pairs.
 For each group, the relative energies were evaluated with respect to the configuration having the largest intermolecular separation, enabling the calculation of interaction energies.